zanzo420/valheim-expand_world_prefabs/README.md

 ### Actions

-- remove (default: `false`): If true, the created object is removed.
+- remove (default: `false`): If true, the original object is removed.
-- data: Injects data to the object.
+- data: Injects data to the original object.
   - Name of the data entry (from `expand_data.yaml`) or data code.
-  - Injection is done by removing the original object and spawning the injected object.
+  - Injection is done by respawning the original object with new data.
-  - The data is also injected to `swap` and `spawn`.
-- swap: Swaps the object with another object.
+- spawn: Spawns another object.
-  - The data is copied from the original object and from the `data` field.
-  - Swap is done by removing the original object and spawning the swapped object.
-  - If the swapped object is not valid, the original object is still removed.
-  - Full format (each part is optional): `id, posX,posZ,posY, rotY,rotX,rotZ, extraData`
+  - Format (each part is optional):
+    - `id, posX,posZ,posY, rotY,rotX,rotZ, data`
+    - `id, posX,posZ,posY, data`
+    - `id, data`
   - Id supports keywords:
     - `$$prefab`: Original prefab id.
     - `$$par`: Triggered parameter.
     - `$$par0`, ..., `$$par4`: Part of the parameter (split by spaces).
+- swap: Swaps the original object with another object.
+  - Format and keywords are same as for `spawn`.
+  - The initial data is copied from the original object.
+  - Swap is done by removing the original object and spawning the swapped object.
+  - If the swapped object is not valid, the original object is still removed.
   - Note: Swapping can break ZDO connection, so spawn points may respawn even when the creature is alive.
-- spawn: Spawns another object.
-  - The data is only copied from the `data` field.
-  - Full format (each part is optional): `id, posX,posZ,posY, rotY,rotX,rotZ, extraData`
-  - Id supports same keywords as `swap`.
 - command: Console command to run.
   - Supported keywords:
     - `$$prefab`: Original prefab id.